Things to Do at Castillo de los Tres Reyes del Morro

 Fortaleza de San Carlos de la Cabaña

-Massive 18th-century fortress adjacent to El Morro, famous for its nightly cannon ceremony at 9 PM
+Massive 18th-century fortress complex adjacent to El Morro, featuring museums, art galleries, and nightly cannon ceremony

 Old Havana (Habana Vieja)